 Egg Substitutes: If you want to make this completely vegan, or have egg-allergies, simply substitute the egg for an egg replacer (such as the Bob’s Red Mill gluten-free egg replacer) or a chia egg, or a flax egg.

 Optional Cookie Add-Ins: Some fun ingredients you could add to these cookies include chopped peanuts, chocolate chips, chocolate chunks, or even cacao nibs.
 Think of this recipe as a base recipe to which you can add things to make your own creation depending on your preferences!

 Smaller Cookies: If you prefer smaller cookies, simply use a heaping teaspoon for each cookie instead.
-You will get 24 to 28 smaller cookies with each batch.
+You will get 24 smaller cookies (as opposed to 12 regular-sized cookies) with each batch.

 Adapted from: Cottage Grove House

 This recipe was originally published in 2013 but has since been updated to include clearer step-by-step instructions, tips, and ingredient photos.

 - Cook Time: 12 mins

 - Category: Desserts

 Keywords: gluten-free peanut butter cookies